safai-labs/resiliate-book/src/cli/filesystem.md

-# CEFS Filesystem
+# AIFS Filesystem

 ## NAME

-`cefs filesystem` - The filesystem manager
+`aifs filesystem` - The filesystem manager

 ## DESCRIPTION

-CEFS Filesystem commands allow you to manage the organization of CEFS file systems.
+AIFS Filesystem commands allow you to manage the organization of AIFS file systems.

 ## USAGE